obsidian-community/obsidian-hub/01 - Community/Events/Obsidian October 2022.md

 ## Get started

 Starting now, we'll start accepting participants (abbreviated as OOers below).
 Anyone can participate!
 You'll get a special role to indicate you're participating too.
-You can get your role by reacting to a message that we'll soon post to Discord.
+You can get your role by reacting to [this Discord message](https://discord.com/channels/686053708261228577/702717892533157999/1022202550344228874).

 You can sign up any time before October 31, but we encourage you to start early so you have a higher chance to finish your project.